mlowery/schlep/README.md

 ## Requirements

 schlep is 100% pure Bash.
 Tested on Bash 4.x.
-Tested on OS X and Ubuntu.
-Tested with Git 2.7
+Tested with Git 1.9 (Ubuntu) and 2.7 (OS X).

 ## Assumptions